jerryscript-project/iotjs/docs/Build-for-NuttX.md

 ### 3. Build IoT.js with libuv and JerryScript

-As noted in [Build for Linux](Build-for-Linux.md) page, you need to give additional options for NuttX.
+As noted in the [Build for Linux](Build-for-Linux.md) page, you need to give additional options for NuttX.

 ```
 --target-arch=arm
 --target-os=nuttx
 --nuttx-home=(full path of nuttx home where .config file exist)
 --buildlib
 --no-check-test
 ```
-Have to disable 'checktest' as test with Nuttx binaries are not possible.
-`buildlib` for nuttx is turned on for default.
+You have to disable 'checktest'.
+Otherwise, Nuttx binaries are not generated, because `buildlib` for nuttx is turned on for default.

 To build IoT.js for nuttx, first, you need to build NuttX to create configuration file 'config.h'.